ChatGPT Just Made AI a Product Engineering Problem

 If you are leading mobile platform engineering and trying to figure out what to do next quarter:

 Read.
 The discourse is moving fast.
-Read Ben Thompson, Simon Willison, the OpenAI blog.
-Read the failure modes (Stack Overflow's ban) and the early demos (Simon Willison's Linux shell demo is the one I keep going back to).
-Your job for the next quarter is to be informed enough that when product teams come asking, you can have a real conversation.
+Read Ben Thompson, Simon Willison, the OpenAI blog, the failure modes (Stack Overflow's ban) and the early demos (Simon Willison's Linux shell demo is the one I keep going back to).
+Be informed enough that when product teams come asking, you can have a real conversation.

 Don't ship a chat box.
-Resist the proposal when it comes.
-It will come.
-The right answer is "what specific user problem are we solving" and the right response to "users want to chat with our app" is "no, they don't, they want their app to be smarter, and chat is the lazy version of that."
+Resist the proposal when it comes, and it will come.
+The right question is "what specific user problem are we solving," and the right response to "users want to chat with our app" is "no, they don't, they want their app to be smarter, and chat is the lazy version of that."

 Hire one engineer who's serious about ML.
 Not a team.
-One engineer, if you run a platform org of meaningful size.
-The job is to keep up with the field, evaluate proposals, and be the bridge when the product teams want to do something.
+One engineer, if you run a platform org of meaningful size, to keep up with the field, evaluate proposals, and be the bridge when product teams want to do something.
 This is a real role and it pays for itself within a year.

 Where I land

-Eight days into the new era and the shape of the year ahead is already visible.
-Pay attention now.
-The teams that do are going to look very prepared in six months.
+Eight days in and the shape of the year ahead is already visible.
+The teams that pay attention now are going to look very prepared in six months.
 The teams that don't are going to spend Q2 explaining to leadership why their AI roadmap is behind.